 The living ecosystems of the area also provide vital stocks of natural capital, from which flow benefits from nature such as water, timber, energy, food, recreation and enjoyment.
-Conserving and enhancing our natural heritage is the first aim of Scotland's National Parks.
+Conserving and enhancing our natural heritage is a enhancing our natural heritage is the first aim of Scotland's National Parks.